Old Quebec Funicular: History

-The funicular opened on November 17, 1879, and it originally used the water ballast system of propulsion.
+The funicular opened on November 17, 1879 as a water balance railway.
 The line was converted to electrical operation in 1907.
 On July 2, 1945, a major fire destroyed the structure, necessitating a rebuild that was completed in 1946.
 Since then, major renovations have taken place in 1978 and 1998.
 In 2004, it celebrated 125 years of operating.

 In October 1996, Briton Helen Tombs was killed when the cable snapped and the emergency brake failed to stop the cabin before it crashed into the lower station.
 As a result of this fatal crash, the funicular was closed and entirely revamped with modern technology.
 It reopened in 1998, technically as an inclined elevator, since both cabins are independent.

 The funicular has the following technical parameters: